tristanhall/tristanhall.github.io/wp-content/plugins/query-monitor/readme.txt

 === Query Monitor ===
 Contributors: johnbillion
-Tags: debug, debug-bar, debugging, development, developer, performance, profiler, profiling, queries, query monitor Requires at least: 3.5
+Tags: ajax, debug, debug-bar, debugging, development, developer, performance, profiler, profiling, queries, query monitor, rest-api
+Requires at least: 3.7
-Tested up to: 4.2
+Tested up to: 4.3
-Stable tag: 2.7.4
+Stable tag: 2.8.0
 License: GPLv2 or later

 View debugging and performance information on database queries, hooks, conditionals, HTTP requests, redirects and more.

 == Description ==

 Query Monitor is a debugging plugin for anyone developing with WordPress.
-It has some advanced features not available in other debugging plugins, including automatic AJAX debugging and the ability to narrow down things by plugin or theme.
+It has some advanced features not available in other debugging plugins, including automatic AJAX debugging, REST API debugging, and the ability to narrow down things by plugin or theme.

 For complete information, please see [Query Monitor's GitHub repo](https://github.com/johnbillion/query-monitor).